barrax63/walletrandomizer/README.md

 ## Wallet Randomizer

 This Python script allows you to generate multiple random BIP39 wallets and check their addresses' balances using a local Bitcoin Core instance.
+It supports multiple BIP types in a comma-separated list (e.g., `bip84,bip44`).

 ---